reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 </Sandpack>

-Now that our state handling is in the board component, the board component passes props to the child square components so that they can be displayed correctly.
-When clicking on a square, the square component now has to communicate with the board component to update the status of the board.
-When the Board's state changes, the Square components re-render automatically.
-Keeping the state of all squares in the Board component will allow it to determine the winner in the future.
+Now that your state handling is in the `Board` component, the parent `Board` component passes props to the child `Square` components so that they can be displayed correctly.
+When clicking on a `Square`, the child `Square` component now asks the parent `Board` component to update the state of the board.
+When the `Board`'s state changes, both the `Board` component and every child `Square` component re-renders automatically.
+Keeping the state of all squares in the `Board` component will allow it to determine the winner in the future.

-Now let's take a look at what happens when a user clicks the top left square on our board to add an `X` to it:
+Let's recap what happens when a user clicks the top left square on your board to add an `X` to it:

-1. Clicking on the upper left square calls `onClick` square component function which calls `onSquareClick` which was defined as a arrow function in the board component, which calls `handleClick` with a argument of `0`
+1. Clicking on the upper left square runs the function that the `button` received as its `onClick` prop from the `Square`.
+The `Square` component received that function as its `onSquareClick` prop from the `Board`.
+The `Board` component defined that function directly in the JSX.
+It calls `handleClick` with an argument of `0`.
-1. `handleClick` uses the argument (`0`) to update the first element of the `squares` array from `null` to `X`
+1. `handleClick` uses the argument (`0`) to update the first element of the `squares` array from `null` to `X`.
-1. The board component and all its child components are re-rendered because the board component `squares` prop was updated.
-This causes the `value` prop of the square component with index `0` to change from `null` to `X`
+1. The `squares` state of the `Board` component was updated, so the `Board` and all of its children re-render.
+This causes the `value` prop of the `Square` component with index `0` to change from `null` to `X`.

 In the end the user sees that the upper left square has changed from empty to having a `X` after clicking it.

 <Note>

 The DOM `<button>` element's `onClick` attribute has a special meaning to React because it is a built-in component.
 For custom components like Square, the naming is up to you.
-You could give any name to the Square's `onSquareClick` prop or Board's `handleClick` function, and the code would work the same.
-In React, it's conventional to use `on[Event]` names for props which represent events and `handle[Event]` for the methods which handle the events.
+You could give any name to the `Square`'s `onSquareClick` prop or `Board`'s `handleClick` function, and the code would work the same.
+In React, it's conventional to use `on[Event]` names for props which represent events and `handle[Event]` for the function definitions which handle the events.

 </Note>

 ### Why immutability is important {/*why-immutability-is-important*/}

 Note how in `handleClick`, you call `.slice()` to create a copy of the `squares` array instead of modifying the existing array.
-To explain why, you'll now discuss immutability and why immutability is important to learn.
+To explain why, we need to discuss immutability and why immutability is important to learn.

 There are generally two approaches to changing data.
 The first approach is to _mutate_ the data by directly changing the data's values.
 The second approach is to replace the data with a new copy which has the desired changes.
 Here is what is would look like if you mutated the `squares` array: